 The first step after the initial setup was to install SPICE Guest Tools and wait until the system restarted.

-During installation screen may become green, change its resolution and then after a whole restart.
+During installation the screen may become green, change its resolution and the system may restart.

 After restarting system was ready to use.